RIAEvangelist/node-http-server/README.md

 ## Examples

-To see the server in action run ` npm start ` from the root of this repo and then visit [localhost:8000](http://localhost:8000).
+To see the node http server in action run ` npm start ` from the root of this repo and then visit [localhost:8000](http://localhost:8000).

+To start only an https example server ` npm run https ` from the root of this repo and then visit [localhost:4433](http://localhost:4433).

+To spin up both an http and an https server ` npm run both ` from the root of this repo and then visit [localhost:4433](http://localhost:4433) or [localhost:8000](http://localhost:8000).

-Detailed examples can be found in the [example folder](https://github.com/RIAEvangelist/node-http-server/tree/master/example) The basic example directory is static file servers and the advanced directory has dynamic server side rendering examples including a benchmark example.
+Detailed examples can be found in the [example folder](https://github.com/RIAEvangelist/node-http-server/tree/master/example) The basic example directory is static http and https file servers and the advanced directory has dynamic server side rendering http and https examples including a benchmark example.

+# Basic http server example

 ```javascript